LiJinhongA/gitskills/readme.txt

-creating a new branch ia quick.
+Creating a new branch is quick & simple.